IEEE Computer Society

 Major Accomplishments

-- Computer Society Board of GovernorsI am in my 2nd term on the Board of Governors (2021- 2023) and (2024 – 2026).
-I have served on Emerging Directions and Ethics and Integrity committees.
+- Computer Society Board of GovernorsI served one full term (2021- 2023) and a partial 2nd term (2024 – 2025) before being elected 2026 VP.
 In my first term, I served as Treasurer for T&C, Chair of the Integrity Committee on the Publications Board, Chair of an Ad Hoc Committee on Broadening Participation in nominations, the 2022 Nominations Committee, and the CS Broadening Participation Committee.
-In 2023, I was appointed to be the CS representative to the IEEE Future Directions Committee.
+In 2023, was the CS representative to the IEEE Future Directions Committee.
 My contributions in each of these have been impactful – increasing spending on broadening participation, working with staff and the publications board to establish new criteria for integrity violations beyond plagiarism, ensuring that the nomination process encourages and values diversity, and bringing the CS perspective to IEEE Future Directions.